I take pride in what I do, my students will tell you I have a lot of patience and their classes are fun.

 She is very kind, encouraging, and knowledgeable.

 My daughter finds her very talented and easy to work with

 Karen has opened up a new world for me.
 She somehow managesd to both teach me the basics while inspiring me to see the world in new ways, particularly with color and light.
 I never took a lesson in all of my fifty years and now am exploring, discovering and evolving my personal palate of colors that reflect my self understanding.
 Karen is patient, flexible, and her passion is palpable.

-All ages from 5 years old to 80+ years old.
+All ages from 4 years old to 80+ years young.
 Including families as a shared activity.

-Make sure your teacher understands the goals of artist you want to become or your child development.
+Make sure your instrunctor understands your goals clearly.
 It should NEVER be about the goals of the instructor.